Cell Modules for Type $A$ Webs: The Category of Type Webs

 Note this is a morphism from an object of weight $\lambda + \mu$ to itself and so the intersection form is only defined when $\lambda + \mu$ is dominant. \end{definition} In~\cite{elias_2015} these constants are denoted by $\kappa_{\lambda,\mu}$. \begin{remark} Note that the intersection form $\kappa_\lambda^{\lambda+\mu}$ requires us to know the clasp on $\lambda$ to calculate.
 However, in~\cite{elias_2015}, the clasp on $\lambda$ is given in terms of intersection forms, much like the form found for generalised Jones-Wenzl elements in~\cite{martin_spencer_2021}.

 This is not circular logic, however, but part of the inductive definition of the clasp elements.
-Indeed, to define the clasp on $\lambda$ we need only know all intersection forms $\kappa_{\lambda-\mu}^\lambda$. \end{remark}
+Indeed, to define the clasp on $\lambda$ we need only determine all intersection forms $\kappa_{\lambda-\mu}^\lambda$. \end{remark}

 There is a conjectured form of these intersection forms in \cite[Conjecture 3.16]{elias_2015}.
 This conjecture is known to hold for $n \le 4$.
-In \cref{sec:howe} we will prove this conjecture for all $n$. \begin{conjecture}[Elias] Let $\lambda$ be a dominant weight, $a$ a fundamental weight and $\mu \in \Omega(a)$.
-Then if $\lambda + \mu$ is dominant,
+In \cref{sec:howe} we will prove this conjecture for all $n$. \begin{conjecture}[Elias] Let $\Phi^+$ and $\Phi^-$ be the sets of positive and negative roots respectively, $\rho$ the half sum of the positive roots, and let $\lambda$ be a dominant weight.
+Suppose that $a$ is a fundamental dominant weight and $\mu \in \Omega(a)$.
+Then if $\lambda + \mu$ is also dominant,

 where $\Phi(\mu) = \{\alpha \in \Phi^+ \;:\; w_\mu^{-1}(\alpha) \in \Phi^-\}$ and $w_\mu$ is the minimal element of $S_n$ taking $\mu$ to a dominant weight. \end{conjecture}